Walter Fovargue: Golf career

-He replaced Robert Foulis, brother of James Foulis, as the head professional at the Town and Country Club in Saint Paul, Minnesota, in 1900, staying there for a year before moving on to Philadelphia Country Club from 1902–03 and later took a post at the Skokie Country Club outside Chicago.
+He replaced Robert Foulis, brother of James Foulis, as the head professional at the Town and Country Club in Saint Paul, Minnesota, in 1900, staying there for a year before moving on to Philadelphia Country Club from 1902 to 1903 and later took a post at the Skokie Country Club outside Chicago.

 Fovargue lost a high dollar winner-take-all 36-hole challenge match for $200 against John Reid in 1903 that was played on neutral ground at the Philadelphia Cricket Club.
 The first prize at the U.S. Open that year was only $150.

 In 1908–09 he was posted during the winter months as professional at El Paso Country Club in El Paso, Texas.
 He was a member of the PGA of America's first executive committee in 1916 while serving as professional at Skokie Country Club, representing the Middle States Section.

 He moved to San Francisco in 1916 and established a retail golf sales business.
 In San Francisco he worked as an understudy with Donald Ross absorbing the latest ideas in golf course construction.
 In 1917 he moved to Aberdeen, Washington.

 In 1918, during World War I, he discontinued his golf career to work in the ship building business at Aberdeen.
 In 1919 he had his amateur status reinstated after undergoing a one-year waiting period imposed by the USGA.
 Fovargue considered the ship building job to be "his bit" in the war effort.
 Fovargue was a competitor in the 1930 British Amateur, played on the Old Course at St. Andrews, Scotland.
 He lost his last-128 match against William Breck Torrance by the score of 5 and 4.
 Bobby Jones won the tournament, defeating Roger Wethered 7 and 6 in the final.